wdi-sg/wdi-project-3-there_is_no_i/README.md

 Our ActionCable only uses one room, which means that while we apply filters so restaurants only see orders that belong to them, they are receiving all restaurants' orders, which can greatly affect performance.
 A per-restaurant system should be implemented to improve performance and security.

 #### Ordering + Payment
 For an unsolvable reason, the orders array is changed by methods applied to a copy of the array, which means that cancelling payment to add an item to the order will fail as the array will now be empty.
-The previous values are stored, however, so if the customer pays immediately without adding any items, the order will proceed normally.
+The previous values are stored, so if the customer pays immediately without adding any items, the order will proceed normally.

 ## Authors
 - [Darrell Teo](https://github.com/darrelltzj)